t-bast/lightning-docs/spam-prevention.md

 ## Mitigation strategies available today

-It is not possible today to fully prevent this type of attacks, but properly configuring channels can help partially mitigate them:
+It is not possible today to fully prevent this type of attacks, but we can make the attacker's job harder by properly configuring channels:

-* use a reasonable value for `htlc_minimum_msat` (1 sat is **not** a reasonable value for channels with a big capacity; it may be ok for small channels though)
+* the attacker needs to lock at least `htlc_minimum_msat * max_accepted_htlcs` of his own funds to completely fill a channel, so you should use a reasonable value for `htlc_minimum_msat` (1 sat is **not** a reasonable value for channels with a big capacity; it may be ok for smaller channels though)
 * open redundant unannounced channels to your most profitable peers
 * implement relaying policies to avoid filling up channels: always keep X% of your HTLC slots available, reserved for high-value HTLCs

+Long-lived controlled spams might also be mitigated by a relay policy rejecting too far in the future CLTV locktime or requiring a lower `cltv_expiry_delta`.
+This later mitigation may downgrade relay node security.

 ## Threat model